 Like plenty of other attorneys, I represent both businesses and individuals in employment matters.
 I know how frustrating it is for an employer to be sued by an employee whom they feel deserved to be fired.
 And, I know how devastating it is for an employee to be fired for an illegitimate reason.
 Based on my experience handling these types of cases from both tables in the courtroom, here are my quick, top-5 tips for companies who are about to terminate an employee:

-a) A person’s race, color, religion, gender, age, national origin, disability, or citizenship.
+- A person’s race, color, religion, gender, age, national origin, disability, or citizenship

-b) Whistleblowing – i.e. bringing suspected wrongdoing to the attention of government authorities.
+- Whistleblowing – i.e. bringing suspected wrongdoing to the attention of government authorities

-c) Filing OSHA, FLSA, workers’ compensation, or discrimination claims.
+- Filing OSHA, FLSA, workers’ compensation, or discrimination claims

-3) Do take your performance evaluations seriously.
-If you’re rating employees on scales, for example 1 to 5 in certain areas, then don’t blindly give all 5s unless warranted.
+Take your performance evaluations seriously.
+If you’re rating employees on scales, for example, 1 to 5 in certain areas, then don’t blindly give all 5s unless warranted.
 Firing an employee who receives boilerplate “Excellents” in all areas for the seven years prior to his or her termination for being an unproductive employee looks bad and raises suspicion in subsequent litigation.

 Generally speaking, the unlawful termination odds in Texas are stacked against employees.
 But, that doesn’t mean there aren’t employers who fire first and ask the wrong questions later.
 If you follow these five tips, I cannot promise that you will not be sued.
 But, I can promise that you’ll make your attorney’s job easier if a lawsuit is filed.
 And that could lead to more certainty than my rote “maybe.”